zaro0508/scipooldev-infra/.github/PULL_REQUEST_TEMPLATE.md

+DELETE THIS TEMPLATE BEFORE SUBMITTING

 PR Checklist:
-[ ] Describe and explain your intentions for this change
+[ ] Clearly explain your change with a desriptive commit message

 [ ] Setup pre-commit and run the validators (info in README.md)
     To validate files run: `pre-commit run --all-files`